Indicia-Team/indicia-docs/contributing/documentation-tutorial.rst

 An editor will appear in VS Code with text that summarises the changes you have made.
-You must now edit the first line of this to git a **commit message**.
-Keep is short - no more than 50 characters.
+You must now edit the first line of this to create a git **commit message**.
+Keep this short - no more than 50 characters.
 Underneath this, you can insert lines to give a more detailed explanation of your changes.
 Each of these lines should be no more than 72 characters.
-(These line length limits enable Git to be able to format commit messages nicely.
+(These line length limits enable Git to format commit messages nicely.
 Longer line lengths look bad.)

 When you are happy with your commit message, save the